 Welcome to the website of the Research in Occupational Therapy and Occupational Science (ROTOS) branch of OT-Europe.

 Whilst the practice and education OT-Europe branches are well established, the research branch is at a more nascent stage.
 This provides the opportunity for including key stakeholders in the development of ROTOS.
-As a standing committee we have formulated the vision, aim and ambitions for ROTOS.
+As a standing committee we have formulated the vision, objective aim and ambitions for ROTOS.
 It is expected that these will evolve over time as ROTOS grows and more occupational therapists and scientists get involved.

 That knowledge from Occupational Therapy and Occupation Science research will be appropriately used to inform and shape European policy and practice.